Permitting Process

 How do you obtain a permit?

-A licensed water well contractor should obtain all permits for the construction, repair, modification, or abandonment of wells from the District.
+A licensed water well contractor may obtain all permits on behalf of the well owner for the construction, repair, modification, or abandonment of wells from the District.
 These permits must be obtained before work starts; the District can’t issue a permit after construction, repair, modification, or abandonment of the well has been started.

 Water Use Permits